vtex/ux-writing/docs/intro.md

 - **Inconsistent terminology:** a unified information architecture is vital when designing text.
 Terms must have contextualized, unique meanings, that are consistent throughout our platform.
 - **Lack of allignment with our brand's voice:** users must recognize us regardless of the medium they're interacting with.
 Our brand's voice and principles must be taken into account in UX Writing.
 - **Ambiguous microcopy:** we must be precise with UX text, so our users know how, when, why and what actions they need to take.
-- **Frustrating our users:**: ux copy is what the user ultimately interacts with in a software.
+- **Frustrating our users:** ux copy is what the user ultimately interacts with in a software.
 We must transmit trust, not trigger confusion.

 ### Achieve